-On 27 April 2022, AMP Limited announced it had entered into an agreement for the sale of AMP Capital's real estate and domestic infrastructure equity business to Dexus Funds Management Limited which is expected to complete during the second half of 2022.
-The terms of the agreement include the sale of the Fund's investment manager, AMP Capital Investors Limited.
+On 27 April 2022, Dexus Funds Management Limited ("Dexus") and AMP Limited ("AMP") announced that the parties had entered into an agreement for the sale of AMP Capital's real estate and domestic infrastructure equity business to Dexus Funds Management Limited, subject to a number of conditions precedent.
+On 20 March 2023, it was announced that AMP and Dexus entered into a binding agreement for an alternative transaction structure with a two-stage completion process.
+The first stage of the transaction completed on 24 March 2023.
+The terms of the agreement for the alternative transaction structure included changing the Fund's investment manager, AMP Capital Investors Limited to a Dexus entity effective 7 August 2023.